RedHatInsights/curiosity-frontend/CONTRIBUTING.md

    REACT_APP_DEBUG_PERMISSION_APP_TWO=inventory:*:*
    ```

-As additional resource and operation checks are implemented these values can be altered accordingly.
+As additional resource and operation checks are implemented these values should be altered accordingly.

 Combining these flags with [manipulating the http status on the API/service mocks](https://github.com/cdcabrera/apidoc-mock#more-examples-and-custom-responses) can be an effective emulation.